quirky and a

-of candid photojournalism and stylized sessions, all personalized to tell your unique story…whatever that may be.
+My favourite projects are a creative fusion of candid photojournalism and stylized sessions, all personalized to tell your unique story…whatever that may be.

 WELL, HELLO THERE!

-I’m Lisa, the gal behind the photography side of Rare Island.
+I’m Lisa, the face behind the camera.

 I love capturing the sorts of moments that make you grin from ear to ear, photographs that make you feel the same way you did when they were taken, transporting you back through days, through years, through a lifetime, kept alive by the joy of the faces and the spark of places held inside them.